 A good stroke implies following a complete shot routine.
 The routine begins once a commitment to the shot selection is made.
-This includes:

 Getting down on the shot and settling your body into a balanced stable platform.

 The stick forearm hangs straight down from the elbow.